MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

    For Internet Explorer, go to **Solution Explorer > Script Documents > Windows Internet Explorer > YourPageName**.

-For more details, see [Client-side debugging of ASP.NET projects in Google Chrome](https://blogs.msdn.microsoft.com/webdev/2016/11/21/client-side-debugging-of-asp-net-projects-in-google-chrome/).
+For more information, see [Client-side debugging of ASP.NET projects in Google Chrome](https://blogs.msdn.microsoft.com/webdev/2016/11/21/client-side-debugging-of-asp-net-projects-in-google-chrome/).